NOAA-OWP/wres/.github/PULL_REQUEST_TEMPLATE.md

 ### Merge Checklist (For Reviewers)

-- [ ] If applicable, doccumentation is updated
+- [ ] If applicable, documentation is updated